Monday 1 January 2024

 in order to determine those elements on which the application for international protection is based which could not be obtained in the absence of detention, in particular when there is a risk of absconding of the applicant (on the first two grounds for detention, see the K judgment)

-The 2024 Directive will now add a definition of ‘risk of absconding’.
-(Note also that previous case law requires Member States to set out details in national law, concerning a similarly worded definition).
+The 2024 Directive now adds a definition of ‘risk of absconding’.* (Note also that previous case law requires Member States to set out details in national law, concerning a similarly worded definition).

 The third ground for detention is the new one.
 It will be possible to detain asylum seekers ‘in order to ensure compliance with legal obligations imposed on the applicant through an individual decision [requiring residence in a specific place] in cases where the applicant has not complied with such obligations and there is still a risk of absconding of the applicant’.
 This is linked to the revised rules on requiring residence in a specific place, summarised above.

-The fourth ground for detention will be amended.
-The current text refers to detention ‘in order to decide, in the context of a procedure, on the applicant’s right to enter the territory’.
+The fourth ground for detention is amended.* The current text refers to detention ‘in order to decide, in the context of a procedure, on the applicant’s right to enter the territory’.
 The new version will refer instead to deciding that issue ‘in accordance with’ the border procedures rules in the new asylum procedures Regulation (which will alter the border procedures rules as compared to the current procedures Directive).
-I will examine in a subsequent blog post whether the revised rules on border procedure detention might alter the Court’s rulings against Hungarian transit zone detention under the current rules (FMS judgment; C-808/18 Commission v Hungary).*
+Part 7 discusses whether the revised rules on border procedure detention might alter the Court’s rulings against Hungarian transit zone detention under the current rules (FMS judgment; C-808/18 Commission v Hungary).*

 Fifth, an asylum seeker can be detained when subject to a return procedure under the Returns Directive, if ‘the Member State concerned can substantiate on the basis of objective criteria, including that he or she already had the opportunity to access the procedure for international protection, that there are reasonable grounds to believe that he or she is making the application for international protection merely in order to delay or frustrate the enforcement of the return decision’.
 The Court of Justice has interpreted this ground narrowly (VL judgment; see also the JA ruling).